automatesecurity/adobextract/README.md

 adobextract
 ===========

-Script to extract interesting information from the Adobe leak
+Simple script to extract interesting information from the Adobe leak.